xiaoyuanyangxu/beat_sync/README.md

 BeatSync is a simple GoLang application to generate a synchronized Beat signal.
 It is a synchronized metronome.

-The BestSync sync beat in minutes basis.
-The first beat of all applicaitons start the begining of Minute period.
-Periodically, it also perform a resync-up task (the Adapt Mechanims) to adapt the beat moment.
+The BestSync sync beats in minutes basis.
+The first beat of all running applications starts the begining of Minute period.
+Periodically, it also perform a resync-up task (the Adapt Mechanim) to adapt the beat moment.

-The Adapt Mechanim compute, periodically each 20, the time-shift of the local machine respect to the NTP server.
-It perform a moving average with the previous value and generate the time-shift.
+The Adapt Mechanim computes, periodically each 20 seconds, the time-shift of the local machine respect to the NTP server.
+It perform a moving average with the previous value and generate the new time-shift.
 The new time-shift value will be used to adapt the beat moment.
 If the time-shift is larger than max_error_to_skip, it will consider it as a error in NTP.
-If the error persist for 5 period, the it will also take it as new value and adapt.
+However, if the error persist for 5 period, the it will take it as new value and adapt.

 ## Compile